 To produce the best leaves from your lamb’s ear plant, you’ll want to cut the flowers off entirely.
-The energy spent into building new flowers could be energy spent into making better leaves.
+The energy spent on building new flowers could be energy spent on making better leaves.
 The soft, velvety, wool-like foliage is the desired product of the whole plant.

 Some common problems with growing lamb’s ear is having too much humidity which causes leaves to become diseased or rotted.
-Which can also attract sowbugs which is a type of pest that loves rotting foliage.
+This can also attract sowbugs which is a type of pest that loves rotting foliage.
 Be sure that you are pruning off any dead plant matter that seems pretty obvious.
-The leaves will tell you the overall health of the plant just by look and feel alone.
+The leaves will tell you the overall health of the plant just by looking and feeling alone.

 Propagating Lamb’s Ear